OSithu/TO-DO-App---React/README.md

 # Instruction for Use
--In the project directory, you can run: npm run dev
+In the project directory, you can run: npm run dev